Virtual Festival 2021

 1. How do I submit my recording(s) and scores, and when are they due?

 Each performance should be recorded separately and uploaded to your YouTube channel as an "Unlisted" video.
 Videos should be labelled as followed: in the "Title" section, please list Piece/Composer and your Name!
-In the "Description" section, please list the Class #.
+In the "Description" section, please list the Class # and Name of class (ie Vocal Solo - Classical - 16 and Under).
 Each YouTube link should be submitted to me, along with a PDF of your score.
 Playlists will then be created of the entries in each class, which will be shared wih the class participants and the adjudicator.

 For entries that have more than one selection performed in the class (ie Concert/Recital classes, Chamber, or AB Excellence classes), you must record all (both) selections back to back without stopping the camera in between.
 You may take as much time as you need between pieces, to tune, change costume, etc, but do not stop the camera running.

 When you're ready, send both your unlisted YouTube link, along with the PDF of your score, to email@example.com.

 2. Do I have to submit the first take?